-Student attendance will also be monitored each module.
-At the end of a student's module, a progress report will be automatically generated by the ESD and sent via email to the student.
-The progress report will include the student's current cumulative attendance rate.
-Students whose modular attendance falls below 80% will be advised.
+Students who have failed a module due to attendance must be advised.
 Advisements must clearly outline consequences of failing to meet minimum cumulative attendance requirements, including repeating a module, delaying externship, and/or delaying graduation, and include an action plan and timeline for attendance remediation.